Tag: Soft Metals (Page 2 of 2)

 SOFT METALS are adept as instrumentals as ‘Celestial Call’ from the debut and their ‘Close Encounters Of The Third Kind’ tribute ‘Implanted Visions’ have proved.
 ‘Hourglass’ allows Hall to take a breather and this beautiful wordless wonder sections nicely with some fabulous harmonic oscillations.
 This vibrancy continues on ‘In The Air’, another metallically tingly and danceable tune that harks back to the days of acid house.

 Also, complimented by that hard acid squelch, ‘On A Cloud’ does what it says on the tin and ventures into neo-ambient territory despite its lively tempo construction.
-But ‘Interobserver’ goes the full hog with a lengthy surrealistic journey that throws in the spectre of cosmic legend KLAUS SCHULZE.
+But ‘Interobserver’ goes the full hog with a lengthy surrealistic journey that throws in the spectre of cosmic legend Klaus Schulze.
 It’s all very brave but quite whether it belongs on an album of songs though is debatable.

 But overall, where SOFT METALS will appeal over other girl / boy duos is that their approach is quite visceral.
 How many times is does it seem XENO & OAKLANDER are deliberately singing off-key, that CRYSTAL CASTLES are being as difficult as possible by piling on the distortion or that TOMORROW’S WORLD won’t up the tempo in case it’s seen as uncool?

 With their Eurocentric influences, shadowy techno template and altered state of escapism, SOFT METALS make the best of what they’ve got and run with it.
+Between their first two albums, Ian Hicks and Patricia Hall have showed their potential and proved they can produce some excellent work.
+When they push all the right buttons, SOFT METALS are quite superb.

 ‘Lenses’ is available now on Captured Tracks as a CD, blue vinyl and download